 CBSG believes that a solvent and economically rational banking system is a fundamental condition in the development of an effective market-driven economy.
 The classic intermediation role of financial institutions is essential to the flow of funds into economically viable enterprises, appropriately and reasonably priced for risk and within a proper regulatory and supervisory framework.

-Cuba had a robust financial system in the decade of the 1950s where Cuban-owned banks controlled most assets and deposits.
-CBSG believes that an indigenous banking industry, ready to serve the needs of local communities and small businesses, working together with government-owned institutions, foreign banks and multinational agencies is critical to Cuba’s economic development.
+Cuba had a robust financial system in the decade of the 1950s where Cuban-owned banks controlled most assets and deposits and were the catalyst for the economic and industrial growth of the country.
+CBSG believes that a Cuban-owned banking industry, ready to serve the needs of local communities and small businesses, complemented by government-owned institutions, multinational agencies and foreign banks is critical to Cuba’s economic development.
 CBSG strive to promote and engage in a consultative approach to ensure this transition is achieved.

 The Cuban Banking Study Group Inc. is not affiliated or sponsored by any political action group or party.